 Most of the plants that are cultivated there, even Blue Grass, are not indigenous to America.
 But when it comes to microrganisms there are still plenty of xenophobia.
 Terms such as ‘a bug in a jug’ are frequently used to downgrade biological agents even though they were judiciously and scientifically selected among thousand of other organisms and are dully marketed in a concentration that is known, making them a predictable and usefull tool to be used in Biological Agriculture.
 These two parameters, proper identification/purity and right/high concentration are fundamental to assure their success as a tool in biological agriculture.

 Funny enough this is the same people that put lots of wishful thinking in other tools such as Compost Tea in which you don’t even know the name much less the number (concentration) of organisms involved.

 Compost Tea can be a good tool when properly made and I have been one of its strongest proponents specially in Brazil, but one have first to admit that there are no two Compost Teas alike in the whole world.
-The quality of an Aerated Compost Tea (ACT) can vary anywhere from zero to excelent depending on the quality of the compost used, as Dr Elaine Ingham pointed out many times ( 11 ).
+The quality of an Aerated Compost Tea (ACT) can vary anywhere from a small number to excellent depending on the quality of the compost used, as Dr Elaine Ingham pointed out many times ( 11 ).

 By amplifying rhyzosphere up to 100%, Mycorrhizal symbiotic fungi improves plant nutrition a great deal and is a must if one wants to have crops with increased nutritional density as well as resistant to insects and diseases.